EDVARD MUNCH

 Affæren Munch

-In November 1892, at the invitation of the Berlin Art Association, Munch exhibited a selection of his paintings for the first time in Germany at the 'Architektenhaus' (Architects' House) on Wilhelmstrasse 92.
+At the invitation of the Berlin Art Association, Munch exhibited a selection of his paintings for the first time in Germany in November 1892, at the "Architektenhaus" at Wilhelmstraße 92.

-After only eight days (November 5-12, 1892), the exhibition was closed at the instigation of Anton von Werner, director of the Royal Academy of Fine Arts.
-Parts of the public perceived Munch's paintings as an "anarchist provocation" and it's widely referred to as a scandal.
+After only 8 days (05.-12.11.1892), the exhibition was closed at the instigation of Anton von Werner, the director of the Royal Academy of Fine Arts.
+His paintings were perceived by parts of the public as "anarchist provocation" , and it is generally referred to as a scandal.

 University of Oslo’s Art Collection - Public Domain, 1911

-Painting commissions repeatedly led him to Berlin, Lübeck, Weimar, and Chemnitz.
-Afterwards, he went to Thuringia, visiting Elgersburg, Ilmenau, and Bad Kösen (1905/1906).
-Warnemünde was to be the final stop of his self-chosen German exile.
+Commissions led him repeatedly to Berlin, Lübeck, Weimar, and Chemnitz.
+Afterwards to Thuringia with Elgersburg, Ilmenau, and Bad Kösen (1905/1906).
+Warnemünde was to be the last stop of his self-chosen German exile.
 In 1909, Munch returned to Norway.

-As late as 1912, Edvard Munch, alongside Pablo Picasso, was the only living artist to be granted an honorary hall at the Sonderbund Exhibition in Cologne.
-However, by 1937, Munch's work was defamed by the Nazis as ' degenerate art', a fate shared by other artists during that period.
-Eighty-two of his works held in German collections were confiscated.
+As late as 1912, Edvard Munch, as the only living artist alongside Pablo Picasso, had received an honorary hall at the Sonderbund exhibition in Cologne, but in 1937, Munch's work was defamed by the Nazis as "degenerate art".
+This also happened to other artists at that time.
+82 of his works, which were in German collections, were confiscated.

 National Gallery of Norway - Public Domain, 1905

-Edvard Munch died on January 23, 1944, at Ekely, which he had purchased in 1916 and was located in the vicinity of Christiania (now Oslo).
-In the years leading up to his death, he lived a reclusive life but continued to work as an artist.
+Edvard Munch died on January 23, 1944, at Ekely, which he had bought in 1916.
+In the years before his death, he lived reclusively, but continued to work as an artist.

-The biography ' Der Sturm' (Hatje Cantz Verlag) offers a new, profound look at the life and work of Edvard Munch—one of modernism's most fascinating and, at the same time, most enigmatic artists.
-Based on both known and new sources, the book tells the story of a life in an exceptional state: Munch's creative work began in 1886 and quickly became the center of a restless, unsettled life, marked as much by artistic devotion as by personal crises.
+The biography The Storm offers a new, compelling look at the life and work of Edvard Munch - one of the most fascinating and enigmatic artists of modernism.
+Based on known and new sources, the book tells of a life in an exceptional state: Munch's creative work began in 1886 and quickly became the center of an unsettled, restless life, marked by artistic devotion as well as personal crises.

-Munch's early works still adhered to the tradition of Norwegian Naturalism and Realism.
+Munch's early works were still in the tradition of Norwegian Naturalism and Realism.
 In Paris, he became acquainted with Pointillism and Synthetism.
-However, his painterly temperament and the freedom of his technique remained largely uninfluenced by these styles.
+However, his painterly temperament and the freedom of his technique remained largely unaffected by these styles.

-Munch is classified as an early exponent of Expressionism.
-He broke early on with the prevailing focus on Naturalism, turning instead to painting as a means of expressing inner processes and emotions.
-Even in his later work, Munch remained true to his style and was not influenced by the emerging abstract painting.
+Munch is classified as an early representative of Expressionism.
+Early on, he broke with the prevailing focus on naturalism and turned to painting as an expression of inner processes and feelings.
+Even in his late work, Munch remained true to his style and was not influenced by the emerging abstract painting.

 Munch Museum - Public Domain, 1919